AFL on the Other Side of the Boundary Line

 Once at the ground, a small snack to top up your fuel stores should be consumed.
 Great choices at this time are high carbohydrate foods that don’t sit in your stomach for too long.
 Such foods include Sustagen Sport, Gatorade, a banana, or white bread with honey.
 It is important to tailor your choice to tried and tested foods.

 Hydration should not be neglected, again to ensure optimal concentration levels.
 You should be drinking enough fluid to pass pale yellow urine several times per day.
 This should be a focus each and every day, not just on game day.

 Your goal should be to consume ~300ml of fluid and 30g of carbohydrates per quarter – 30g at ¼ time, ½ time and ¾ time.
 What does this mean?
 Well 30g of carbohydrates is equivalent to one of the following: 1 banana, ~1 energy gel, 500ml Gatorade, or 10 jellybeans.

 Boundary and field umpires generally focus on consuming Gatorade and water for their hydration, and energy gels for their carbohydrate needs.
 A banana may be consumed at half time, but most umpires focus on energy gels which sit comfortably in the stomach and provide instant energy.

 It is vital to commence your recovery as soon as possible after the final siren.
 This enables your body to start the recovery process in readiness for the next training session and game.
 Be prepared and bring food and fluids to the ground.
-You focus should be upon carbohydrate to replenish your energy stores, protein to heal muscles, and fluid to rehydrate.
+Your focus should be on carbohydrate to replenish your energy stores, protein to heal muscles, and fluid to rehydrate.